PTSD and its startle response is by far one of the most difficult symptoms to manage…but I do my best.Tweet

-I become so finely tuned to all the chatter surrounding me, every little kid crying and each and every item be tossed about and dropped; even the clanging of a spoon against a plate can bring me out of my chair.
+I become so finely tuned to all the chatter surrounding me, every little kid crying and each and every item tossed about and dropped.
+Even the clanging of a spoon against a plate can bring me out of my chair.

-Sometimes I isolate myself for days because of PTSD AND ITS STARTLED RESPONSE.
+Sometimes I isolate myself for days because of PTSD AND ITS STARTLE RESPONSE.

 It may help you to understand my plight if you stop and think back to a time where someone had scared the life out of you; think of the physiological response you had.
-Racing heart, a tinge of agitation and rapid breathing.
+Racing heart, agitation, and rapid breathing.

 Go here for help with PTSD #firstrespondersfirst

 Now, imagine what that would be like to experience those multiple times in a row.
-It puts me in a constant state that ranges from constantly irritable to level ten agitated.
-The best way I can put it is, it’s like getting a tiny shot of electricity over and over, after a while all you want is for it to stop assaulting your body.
+It puts me in a constant state that ranges from constantly irritable to level-ten agitated.
+The best way I can put it is that it’s like getting a tiny shot of electricity over and over.
+After a while, all you want is for it to stop assaulting your body.

 Without a doubt, what I hate most is that those closest to me must endure the fallout.
 PTSD and its startle response effect everyone.